cs394-s20/TreeHealth/README.md

 This warning is associated with the camera function, however, it does not interfere with any of the application's functionalities or capabilities.
 The app still works the same with this warning.

+### Issue 2

 Running

 ```
 npm audit
 ```

 will show 9 low severity vulnerabilities associated with the mem and yargs-parser packages that are dependencies for some packages that are outdated (react-native).
 It is not possible to update these packages at this time because the latest version is not compatible with the functionalities in place for the app.

 Running

 ```
 npm outdated
 ```

 will show the following packages: react-native current: 0.61.4
 react-native-safe-area-context: 1.0.2